rdcoletta/meffs_networks/README.md

 ```

-#### Step 4.
+### Step 4.
 Define network modules

 Once networks are built, I need to define the modules (or clusters) based by cutting the dendrogram at a certain height.
 The `cutreeDynamic()` function of WGCNA implemented in `scripts/define_network_modules.R` There are two main arguments in this function that can have a big impact on how modules are identified: `DeepSplit` (higher number results in more smaller clusters) and `pamStage` (if `FALSE` there will be more markers not assigned to any module - they will be part of the grey module).
-The first one may be harder to tune so I'll use WGCNA's default, but I will test how turning `pamStage` on or off affects module definition.
+The first one may be harder to tune so I'll use WGCNA's default, but I will test how turning `pamStage = TRUE` and `pamStage = FALSE` affects module definition.
 Additionally, I need to determine what is the minimum number of markers to use in each module and how that affects the quality of the network.

 ```bash
 # trait to build network